junxit/us-congress-bills-117/bill.md

     >   - **(2)** *Execution*
     >     - **(A)** *Program* In carrying out the program under paragraph (1), the Secretary shall—
     >       - **(i)** establish a partnership for National Laboratories, industry partners, and institutions of higher education for codesign of energy efficient hardware, technology, software, and applications across all applicable program offices of the Department, and provide access to energy efficient computing resources to such partners;
-    >       - **(ii)** develop hardware and software technologies that decrease the energy needs of advanced computing practices, including through data center co-design; and
+    >       - **(ii)** develop hardware and software technologies that decrease the energy needs of advanced computing practices, including through data center co-design;
     >       - **(iii)** consider multiple heterogeneous computing architectures in collaboration with the program established under subsection (f) including neuromorphic computing, persistent computing, and ultrafast networking; and
     >       - **(iv)** provide, as appropriate, on a competitive, merit-reviewed basis, access for researchers from institutions of higher education, National Laboratories, industry, and other Federal agencies to the energy efficient computing technologies developed pursuant to clause (i).
     >     - **(B)** *Selection of partners* In selecting participants for the partnership established under subparagraph (A)(i), the Secretary shall select participants through a competitive, merit review process.